AshvinHandoo/Bionic-Lab-Projects/astrocyte-alertness-analysis-pipeline/README.md

 ## 🧪 Data Availability

 The original lab datasets are not included.
-For demonstration:
-- We generate a small synthetic dataset under `results/synthetic_data/astrocyte_signals.csv`.
-- Scripts designed for the original data should be considered **archival logic** and may require path tweaks to run end-to-end; they’re preserved for **technical depth**.

 ---